winnermakesall/winnermakesall.github.io/docs.md

 ## Instructions on how to deploy

-1) git push --force to remote.
+1) git push --force.
 Yes you want to force push because the remote is in host state, not edit state
 2) npm run deploy => this will make the remote ready to host.
 Yes this step comes after you push because it edits the remote directly